A Class of Multi-particle Reinforced Interacting Random Walks

 \section{Introduction}

-``Reinforced random walk" (RRW) is a remarkable example of non-Markovian random walk, which has been extensively studied in the last twenty years, see the survey ~\cite{pemantle2007survey}.
-A good story to help understand RRW appeared in ~\cite{pemantle1988random}.
-Imagine a person getting acquainted with a new city.
-She walks about the area near the hotel somewhat randomly, but tends to traverse the same blocks over and over as they become familiar.
-To model this, RRW is defined on the vertices of an undirected graph in such a way that the probability of a transition from one vertex to another depends on the number of previous transitions along the neighboring edges (respectively, vertices).
+``Reinforced random walk" (RRW) is a class of non-Markovian random walk, which has been extensively studied in the last twenty years, see the survey ~\cite{pemantle2007survey}.
+RRW is defined on the vertices of an undirected graph in such a way that the probability of a transition from one vertex to another depends on the number of previous transitions along the neighboring edges (respectively, vertices).
 We refer to such models as ``edge-reinforced random walk" (ERRW) (respectively, ``vertex-reinforced random walk" (VRRW)).\\

 RRWs can be defined on all kinds of graphs, either finite or infinite.
 It also can be defined by very different reinforcement mechanisms through the weight functions, which could lead to quite different phenomena to occur.
 A question of interest is the recurrence or transience of RRW.
-For example, Angel et al. ~\cite{ANGEL2012LOCALIZATION} showed that the linearly ERRW on any graph with bounded degrees is recurrent for sufficiently small initial weights.
+For example, Angel et al. ~\cite{ANGEL2012LOCALIZATION} and Sabot et al. ~\cite{sabot2012recurrent} independently showed that linearly ERRW on any graph with bounded degrees is recurrent.
 Another phenomenon of interest is localization.
 For example, Pemantle and Volkov ~\cite{pemantle1999vertex} showed that VRRW on $\mathbb{Z}$ has finite range, and then Tarr\'{e}s ~\cite{tarres2004vertex} showed that VRRW on $\mathbb{Z}$ eventually gets stuck on five points.
 Phase transitions are also of interest.
-For instance, Pemantle ~\cite{pemantle1988phase} showed that the ERRW on infinite binary tree can vary from transient to recurrent, depending on the value of an adjustable parameter measuring the strength of the feedback (reinforcement), and Volkov ~\cite{volkov2006phase} showed that VRRW on $\mathbb{Z}$ with weight function $k^\alpha$ will just visit $2, 5, \infty$ sites after a large time $T_0$ when $\alpha>1,=1$ or $<1$ respectively. \\
+For instance, Pemantle ~\cite{pemantle1988phase} showed that ERRW on infinite binary tree can vary from transient to recurrent, depending on the value of an adjustable parameter measuring the strength of the feedback (reinforcement), and Volkov ~\cite{volkov2006phase} showed that VRRW on $\mathbb{Z}$ with weight function $k^\alpha$ will just visit $2, 5, \infty$ sites after a large time $T_0$ when $\alpha>1,=1$ or $<1$ respectively. \\